Thinking Skills Assessment: Scoring

-The multiple-choice answers (Section 1) are marked by Cambridge Assessment Admissions Testing with 1 mark available per question.
-Final scores are calculated to one decimal place on the TSA scale (running approximately 0–100) using the Rasch statistical technique.
+The multiple-choice answers in Section 1 were marked by Cambridge Assessment Admissions Testing, with one mark available per question.
+Final scores were calculated to one decimal place on the TSA scale, which ran approximately from 0 to 100, using the Rasch statistical technique.

-The writing task component of TSA (Section 2) used by the University of Oxford is reviewed by admissions tutors.
+The writing task component of TSA (Section 2) used by the University of Oxford was reviewed by admissions tutors.
+The replacement exam, the Test of Academic Reasoning for Admissions (TARA), has a writing task similar to the TSA's writing component.
+This is confirmed as not being used in the admissions process for two Oxford courses; Economics and Management and History and Economics.

-An average score is about 60, so around 28 out of 50 raw marks.
-If you score 70 or above, you will find yourself in the top 10% of candidates – this equates to about 38 out 50.
+An average score was about 60, equivalent to around 28 out of 50 raw marks.
+A score of 70 or above generally placed a candidate in the top 10% of candidates and was equivalent to approximately 38 out of 50.

 Timing and results

-The University of Cambridge and The University of Oxford
+The University of Cambridge and the University of Oxford

-For the University of Cambridge and the University of Oxford, TSA is held in late October/early November as a pre-interview, paper-based test taken at schools, colleges or authorised test centres globally.
-Results are issued in mid-January of the following year, via Cambridge Assessment Admissions Testing’s results online portal.
+For the University of Cambridge and the University of Oxford, TSA was held in late October or early November as a pre-interview test taken at schools, colleges or authorised test centres globally.
+It was originally paper-based, although Oxford's final sittings were delivered digitally.
+Results were issued in January of the following year.

 Usage

-The exact use of results varies between the subjects which use the test, and candidates need to refer to their chosen course for precise details.
+The exact use of results varied between the subjects which used the test, and candidates were advised to refer to their chosen course for precise details.